 With this knowledge in mind, I have together with spatial designer Rebecca Norberg and biodesigner Paula Nerlich, developed an interactive installation called The Materiality of Well-Being.
 Here we investigate how the material can work as the medium for a grounding, peaceful experience, bringing us back to nature and its documented positive effects on mind and body.

-The aim has been to design small objects made by leftover conifer tree needles that can recreate the sense of being in a forest – an environment which has been scientifically proven to be stress relieving – and through this experience, generate related health benefits.
+The aim has been to design small objects made by leftover pine tree needles that can recreate the sense of being in a forest – an environment which has been scientifically proven to be stress relieving – and through this experience, generate related health benefits.